Abortion in Arizona: Roe v. Wade

 The US Supreme Court's decision in 1973's Roe v.
 Wade ruling meant the state could no longer regulate abortion in the first trimester.
 Despite the U.S. Ninth Circuit Court of Appeals overturning Arizona's April 2012 abortion law in January 2015, the law banning abortion remains on the books.

 By 1973, when Roe v.
-Wade was decided, Arizona's abortion law A.R.S. § 13-3603 fully banned all abortions with prison time:A person who provides, supplies or administers to a pregnant woman, or procures such woman to take any medicine, drugs or substance, or uses or employs any instrument or other means whatever, with intent thereby to procure the miscarriage of such woman, unless it is necessary to save her life, shall be punished by imprisonment in the state prison for not less than two years nor more than five years.§ 13-3603 was declared unconstitutional in 1973, in Nelson v.
+Wade was decided, Arizona's abortion law A.R.S. § 13-3603 fully banned all abortions with prison time:A person who provides, supplies, or administers to a pregnant woman, or procures such woman to take any medicine, drugs, or substance, or uses or employs any instrument or other means whatever, with intent thereby to procure the miscarriage of such woman, unless it is necessary to save her life, shall be punished by imprisonment in the state prison for not less than two years nor more than five years.§ 13-3603 was declared unconstitutional in 1973, in Nelson v.
 Planned Parenthood.
 The case was initially heard in 1972, when it declared the law constitutional.
 Only the decision in Roe changed the court's decision, in a brief rehearing in 1973.
 But the Arizona legislature never struck the law from the books.

 As part of the statutes around abortion clinic regulations in Arizona and Florida that existed in 2007, there is a requirement that abortion providers show women ultrasounds of their fetus before they are allowed to have an abortion.
 Governor Jan Brewer signed into law in April 2012 abortion restrictions that prohibited the procedure after 20 weeks.
-In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication induced abortions and private doctor offices.
+In April 2012, abortion after 20 weeks of pregnancy became illegal in Arizona; however, enforcement of the ban was permanently blocked under an injunction.
+Targeted Regulation of Abortion Providers (TRAP) existed by 2013.
+In 2013, state TRAP law applied to medication-induced abortions and private doctor offices.
 In 2018, the state legislature passed a law that required the Arizona Health Department to apply for Title X funds as part of their attempts to defund Planned Parenthood.